Croatia Travel Guide

 Old Town Split, Croatia

 Like so many lovely Croatian cities, Split is a place where the magic doesn’t let up.
-The city’s Old Town, folded into the ruins of an old Roman palace, is among one of Europe’s finest.
+The city’s Old Town, nestled within the ruins of an ancient Roman palace, is among Europe’s finest.
 Trot through its narrow marble-laced alleyways as they open to cafe-laden piazzas.
 Wandering around Split will be one of your fondest urban memories on your Croatia trip.

 Ready to plan your trip to Split?
 Get started with these resources: